nikitavoloboev/data/docs/sharing/everything-I-know.md

 - [Cloudflare Workers](../cloud-computing/serverless-computing/cloudflare-workers.md) & [Cloudflare R2](https://developers.cloudflare.com/r2/): Looking into using it as distributed cache & small data store.
 [Hono](https://github.com/honojs/hono) seem like a nice library for workers.
 Cloudflare in general has great web services I like using.
 - [Swift](../programming-languages/swift/swift.md) & [SwiftUI](../programming-languages/swift/swift-libraries/swiftui.md): Build all native apps with them.
 - [TS](../programming-languages/typescript/typescript.md) & [Deno](../web/deno.md): Use TS in all my web apps.
 Also exploring Deno for writing small scripts/automations.
+- [Nix](../package-managers/nix/nix.md): Use it as my main package manager.

 ## My Workflow